Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Having contact with God nourishes us and knits us together.

 The breast piece shows us a progression of our walk into God's presence and the results of that encounter.

-It is in Exodus chapter 28 we find the elaborate instructions for the designing of this priestly garment.
+In Exodus chapter 28, we find the detailed instructions for designing this priestly garment.

 And thou shalt make the breastplate of judgment with cunning work; after the work of the ephod (the item upon which the breastplate was placed). thou shalt make it; of gold, of blue, and of purple, and of scarlet, and of fine twined linen, shalt thou make it . . .

 There are three colors noted in this passage sandwiched between two materials (gold and linen).